-As a point of reference, most lending institutions consider a times interest earned ratio of 1.5 as the minimum for any new borrowing.
+As a point of reference, most lending institutions consider a time interest earned ratio of 1.5 as the minimum for any new borrowing.

-While the interest coverage ratio does show you how much of a company’s leftover earnings are available to pay down the principal on any loans, it also assumes that a firm has no mandatory principal payments to make.
+While this ratio does show you how much of a company’s leftover earnings are available to pay down the principal on any loans, it also assumes that a firm has no mandatory principal payments to make.